-The Bachelor's degree program in Economics Engineering entails a six-semester standard study period.
-The basic program is structured systematically and provides one with the fundamental knowledge in Economics Engineering.
-From the fourth semester, a more advanced, specialization program that can be structured depending on one's personal interests and goals is offered.
+The Bachelor's degree program in Industrial Engineering and Management entails a six-semester standard study period.
+The basic program in the first three semesters is systematically structured.
+In the fourth to fifth semesters, a more advanced, specialization program that can be structured depending on one's personal interests and goals is offered.

-Figure 2 shows the course and module structure with the respective credit points as well as an example of a possible distribution of modules and courses in the basic program over the semesters which has proven to be useful.
+Figure 2 shows the course and module structure with the respective credit points as well as an example of a possible distribution of modules and courses in the basic program over the semesters, which has proven to be useful.